ezcn/grep/tesiGianluca/tesiGianlucaHGDP.md

 # MAIN GOAL:  Want to obtain the positions that occurs in our Population (GREP) and in the control one (HGDP), after that we have to take only position that are shared between them.
-For do that

 # 1) Prepare 1st bed file from GREP and HGDP with [kore-positionGREP.sh](kore-positionGREP.sh) and [kore-positionHGDP](kore-positionHGDP.sh)
 ```